 Megan is the Chair of the Firm’s Litigation Practice Group, one of DeWitt’s largest practice groups with more than 70 attorneys across three offices.
-Megan is a skilled litigator with almost two decades of experience in an abundant variety of cases.
-In addition to leading the Firm’s litigators as the Practice Group Chair, Megan focuses on complex commercial, contract and business disputes for both corporate and individual clients, including guiding clients in all aspects of insurance recovery and risk management.
+Megan is a skilled litigator with more than 16 years of experience in an abundant variety of cases.
+In addition to leading the Firm’s litigators as the Practice Group Chair, Megan focuses on complex commercial, contract and business disputes for both corporate and individual clients, including guiding clients regarding insurance recovery and risk management.
 Additionally, she handles professional ethics and discipline matters for attorneys and other professionals.

 Whether a case is before a judge, jury, arbitrator or other administrative body – Megan consistently dedicates herself to the best possible outcome for her clients.
 That means listening to a client’s needs, goals and objectives, and providing pragmatic advice to achieve tenacious representation in an efficient manner.
 Additionally, she is a skilled appellate advocate with experience arguing complex cases in front of the Wisconsin Supreme Court and the United States Court of Appeals for the Seventh Circuit.

 Megan is a consummate advocate for her clients and is attentive, approachable, conscientious and aggressive when she needs to be.
 She has utilized those skills to achieve successful results for a wide array of clients in the following matters:

 - Obtained policy limits under a commercial crime coverage form for a family owned business after it was discovered that an executive had been stealing from the company.

 - Defeated a $3 million breach of contract claim against a business via an early motion for summary judgment.